ahoffer/osgi/05-trial-provider/README.md

 #### Step 2- Add the Apache math library.
-We are no doing to write the factoring algorithm.
+We are not writing the factoring algorithm.
 We will use an Apache library to do the work.
 Add this dependency to the module's POM file:

 ```xml